Ivo-Balbaert/The_Way_to_Mojo/book/11_Traits.md

 A type implements Boolable if it has a boolean representation.
 Strings evaluate as True if they have a non-zero length.
 Collections evaluate as True if they contain any elements.

+### 8.2.3 CollectionElement
+This means that such an item must be copyable and movable.